assemblerflow/flowcraft/docs/user/basic_usage.rst

 pipeline.

 .. note::
-    Not all pipeline build variations will work. **You always need to ensure that the output type of a component matches the input type of the next component**, otherwise assemblerflow will exit with an error.
+    Not all pipeline variations will work. **You always need to ensure that the output type of a component matches the input type of the next component**, otherwise assemblerflow will exit with an error.